-One of the assumptions taken into account when estimating cash flows is that the company's activity will continue for an indefinite period of time.
-In other words, the so-called basic going concern principle.
+One of the assumptions taken into account when estimating cash flows is that the activity of the company will continue for an indefinite period of time.
+In other words, the so-called basic principle of going concern.

-In this way, these flows should be projected to infinity and then calculated at present value.
-As is evident, this approach lacks all practicality, so it is common to divide the life of the company into two periods:
+This would require projecting these flows to infinity and then calculating them at present value.
+Clearly, this approach is impractical, so it is common to divide the life of the company into two periods:

-Therefore, the terminal value reflects the future value of the cash flows expected by the company in the remainder of its infinite life, after the discrete period.
-Its calculation is based on the assumption that from year 'n+1' onwards the company's cash flows will continue to grow at a constant rate.
+Therefore, the terminal value captures the future value of the firm's expected cash flows over the remainder of its infinite life, after the discrete period.
+It is calculated on the assumption that from year 'n+1' onwards the company's cash flows will continue to grow at a constant rate.
 Thus, the terminal value can be thought of as an annuity.

-For all these reasons, it is essential to calculate it correctly, because as trivial as it may seem, it is just as important as any other cash flow.
+For all these reasons, it is essential to calculate it correctly, because, however trivial it may seem, it is as important as any other cash flow.

 There are 6 main errors when estimating terminal value.
 Below, we list them in order to be aware of them and avoid them in future valuations that may be carried out in the field of corporate finance:

-Special attention must be paid to the cash flow pertaining to year 'n', since it is the cash flow on which the projections will be carried out towards infinity.
-Thus, if the aforementioned year is not representative due to special circumstances in that year, or if any of its items are unsustainable in the long term, the necessary adjustments must be made.
+Particular attention should be paid to the cash flow pertaining to year 'n', as this is the year in which the cash flow for year 'n' is the most important. cash flow on which the projections will be carried out to infinity.
+Thus, if the aforementioned year is not representative due to special circumstances in that year, or if any of its items are unsustainable in the long term, the necessary adjustments have to be made.

-For example, consider a year where capital expenditures are less than the expected depreciation.
-This situation taken to infinity would lead to negative net fixed assets, which makes no sense whatsoever.
+For example, consider an exercise where fixed asset investments are less than the expected depreciation.
+This situation taken to infinity would lead to negative net fixed assets, which makes no sense at all.

-Logically, the geometric mean is a much more accurate and precise indicator than the arithmetic mean, especially for long periods of time and with large variations in the values being calculated.
-Therefore, it is more convenient to use the geometric mean in the calculation of the various concepts than to include it in the terminal value formula.
+Of course, the geometric mean is a much more accurate and precise indicator than the arithmetic mean, especially for long periods of time and with large variations in the values being calculated.
+Therefore, it is more convenient to use the geometric mean in the calculation of the various items, to be included in the terminal value formula.

 When calculating the residual value as an increasing perpetuity, the correct formula is as follows: